BREVARD HISTORY: Brevard Hotel Among Most Popular Retreats For Seven Decades

 DIGNITARY GUESTS INCLUDED VICE PRESIDENT HUBERT HUMPHREY

-BREVARD COUNTY • COCOA, FLORIDA – For seven decades, Brevard Hotel in Cocoa was among the most popular retreats for locals and tourists, alike.
+BREVARD COUNTY • COCOA, FLORIDA – For seven decades, the Brevard Hotel in Cocoa was among the most popular retreats for locals as well as tourists.

-Known as “The Grand Old Lady,” the 53 room hotel which was built in the early 1920s hosted many dignitaries, including vice president Hubert Humphrey.
+Known as “The Grand Old Lady,” the hotel, which was built in the early 1920s, hosted many dignitaries – including Vice President Hubert Humphrey.

 Ultimately, a condo developer purchased the land and constructed Magnolia Pointe Condominiums.

-The photos in this post were submitted by Catherine Goretsky.
+The below photos were submitted by Catherine Goretsky.
 In an email to Space Coast Daily, Goretsky wrote: